PTO Install: How to torque PTO bolts

 K = Torque Coefficient.

 In simpler terms, if the cap screw is insufficiently torqued, the clamp force holding the PTO to the transmission is also insufficient.
-Under torquing also reduces the amount of stretch in the cap screw, which further reduces their effectiveness.
+Under-torquing also reduces the amount of stretch in the cap screw, which further reduces its effectiveness.

 In a perfect installation, the cap screws (or studs) squeeze the PTO housing against the transmission so tightly that there is never movement between the two.
 Any amount of relative movement between the PTO and the transmission will cause the bolts to loosen and/or break.
 This may seem obvious, and telling someone to torque the cap screws on a PTO is far easier said than done, but this is the reasoning behind torque specifications.